 Any candidate can be given any ranking, as it is the relative ranking that is counted.
-For example, in an election for a position with five (5) candidates, a valid ballot may be ranked “no selection/no selection/4th/5th/3rd”.
-In this case, the last candidate will be first choice for this voter (since “3rd” is the highest ranking marked on the ballot), followed by the third candidate and then the 4th candidate.
+For example, in a vote for a position with five (5) candidates, a valid ballot may be ranked “no selection/no selection/4th/5th/3rd”.
+In this case, the last candidate will be the first choice for this voter (since “3rd” is the highest-ranking marked on the ballot), followed by the third candidate and then the 4th candidate.

 The first preference on each ballot counts as a vote for that particular candidate, and the votes are tallied.
 If no candidate receives a majority (greater than 50% of the total valid ballots), the candidate with the fewest number of votes is eliminated and the ballots for that candidate are redistributed to each ballot’s second preference.
 The process continues until a majority is reached by one of the candidates.

-Note: There are many variants of winner selection that can also be done with this method, including Single Transferable Vote (STV).
+Note: There are many variants of tallying and winner selection that can also be done with Preferential Voting, including Single Transferable Vote (STV).
 ElectionBuddy provides voting details while keeping voters anonymous so that you can select your own winner.

 For more information, see Instant Runoff Voting on Wikipedia